 Yes, as it is required by MN state law.

 No, you must apply in-person at any of the state of Minnesota county sheriffs' office.
 I strongly recommend the Freeborn county, Albert Lea sheriff department.
 They are highly efficient and made the process extremely easy.
+Remember: When you are due for renewal, you will need to apply in the same county you recieved your permit from initially.

 Things you'll need: